build-on-aws/content/concepts/concepts/how-to-design-and-implement-an-effective-incident-response-strategy/index.md

 ---
 title: "How to design and implement an effective incident response strategy"
-description: "An efficient response strategy is crucial to ensuring that businesses can quickly and effectively respond to incidents and minimize the impact on their operations.
-In this blog, will go through the key steps in designing and implementing an incident management strategy covering the 4 steps of incident response as defined by NIST, namely 1/preparation, 2/detection and analysis, 3/containment & recovery, and 4/correction of errors & continuous improvement.
-Lastly, we will discuss the importance of management buy in and explore the role of automation in helping organizations improve their response capabilities."
+description: "In this blog, will go through the key steps in designing and implementing an incident management strategy covering the 4 steps of incident response as defined by NIST, namely 1/preparation, 2/detection and analysis, 3/containment & recovery, and 4/correction of errors & continuous improvement."
 tags:
     - foundational
     - aws